clinton9290/Great-Tenang-Doc/README.md

 <img src="https://user-images.githubusercontent.com/22178479/155061694-c845ae94-0e96-4c89-9cff-356ac9a03e02.png" width="300" height="500">

 - the user will receive a pop up TAC via SMS from their devices and login to their Great Tenang Account
+- next will proceed to the status page

 ### Step 5 : Status Page